Spring Garden Revival

 Contact Marblehead's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Marblehead is overseen by the Department of Public Works, which provides seasonal curbside collection from April through November.
-Residents must use biodegradable paper bags—plastic is not accepted per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs, tied with biodegradable twine.
+Proper garden debris management in Marblehead is coordinated through the Department of Public Works (DPW), which oversees seasonal curbside collection from April through November.
+Residents must use biodegradable paper bags for leaves and grass clippings, as plastic bags are prohibited under MassDEP regulations.
+Pruned branches should be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and 50 lbs.
 The Transfer Station accepts additional yard waste, with specific hours and permit requirements for contractors.
-Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased or invasive species must be bagged and disposed of in the landfill.
+Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased or invasive species must be bagged and sent to landfill or handled via certified disposal.
 Finished municipal compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for guidance on fire-resistant mulch materials and moisture maintenance during drought.
-Marblehead Department of Public Works
+For fire safety, maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department, and use hardwood mulch, keeping it moist during drought to reduce fire risk.

 80 Commercial Street, Marblehead, MA 01945